 That, my friends, was the man I used to be.

 But something changed in the autumn of 2005.
 I began to read a lot of books.
 Not just personal finance books (though, as you know, I read plenty of those), but also self-help books and success manuals.
-I read Feeling Good to deal with my depression, How to Win Friends and Influence People [my review] to learn how to talk with people, and so on.
+I read Feeling Good to deal with my depression, How to Win Friends and Influence People to learn how to talk with people, and so on.
 And gradually I began to take the advice in these books to heart.

 I began to take small steps, began to be more active in my world.
 Instead of just talking about doing things, I did them.
 I stopped looking for shortcuts — I had been a huge fan of shortcuts — and started actually doing the work required to get things done.
 Shockingly, this worked.
 By doing the work, I got the expected results.
 By doing instead of talking, things started to happen.